SBHI San Diego Recommendations

 Commercial Insurance

-• Advocate with plans to cover in-home and wrap-around services
+• Advocate with commercial insurance plans to cover in-home and wrap-around services.

-• Advocate for plans to cover Integrated Care Services in primary care (similar to Dyadic Care) by implementing new guidelines set forth by the passage of SB 1320
+• Advocate for plans to cover Integrated Care Services in pediatric practices (similar to Dyadic Care) by implementing in 2026 the new guidelines set forth by the passage of SB 1320.

 Managed Care Medi-Cal

-• Advocate and implement process for Enhanced Care Management (ECM) to serve as a bridge between Managed Care Medi-Cal and Specialty Mental Health.
-Educational campaign in pediatric offices
+• Advocate and implement process for Enhanced Care Management (ECM) to serve as a bridge between outpatient Managed Care Medi-Cal and Specialty Mental Health.

 Specialty Mental Health